[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Cloning (cp)

 If you take the TV, your dad will be sad.
-Let’s create a clone using cp (Copy).
+Let’s create a clone of it using cp (Copy).

 # Copy TV to the parent directory